phoenixframework/phoenix/guides/docs/ecto.md

 * SQLite3
 * MongoDB

-Newly generated Phoenix projects include Ecto with the PostgreSQL adapter by default. (you can pass the `--no-ecto` flag to exclude this)
+Newly generated Phoenix projects include Ecto with the PostgreSQL adapter by default (you can pass the `--no-ecto` flag to exclude this).

 For a thorough, general guide for Ecto, check out the [Ecto getting started guide](https://hexdocs.pm/ecto/getting-started.html).
 For an overview of all Ecto specific mix tasks for Phoenix, see the [mix tasks guide](phoenix_mix_tasks.html#ecto-specific-mix-tasks).

 This guide assumes that we have generated our new application with Ecto integration and that we will be using PostgreSQL.
 For instructions on switching to MySQL, please see the [Using MySQL Guide](using_mysql.html).

 The default Postgres configuration has a superuser account with username 'postgres' and the password 'postgres'.
-If you take a look at the file ```config/dev.exs```, you'll see that Phoenix works off this assumption.
-If you don't have this account already setup on your machine, you can connect to your postgres instance by typing ```psql``` and then entering the following commands:
+If you take a look at the file `config/dev.exs`, you'll see that Phoenix works off this assumption.
+If you don't have this account already setup on your machine, you can connect to your postgres instance by typing `psql` and then entering the following commands:

 ```
 CREATE USER postgres;